insightfinder/InsightAgent/logStreaming/README.md

 For your convenience, we have included a sample td-agent configuration that includes configuration directives to monitor a Cassandra system.log file and forward its contents to an InsightFinder server.

-For additional information on td-agent configuration, please see the (td-agent web site)[http://docs.fluentd.org/v0.12/articles/config-file#list-of-directives] and as always, don't hesitate to (contact InsightFinder support)[mailto:support@insightfinder.com]
+For additional information on td-agent configuration, please see the td-agent web site: http://docs.fluentd.org/v0.12/articles/config-file#list-of-directives and as always, don't hesitate to contact InsightFinder support at support@insightfinder.com